Keeping your data secure and compliant

 - The Watson Machine Learning Professional plan in the Dallas (US South) region

-Watson Knowledge Catalog is not HIPAA ready.
-For all other services that you use with Watson Studio, you must check the plan page in IBM Cloud for each to determine if it is HIPAA ready and whether you need to reprovision the service after you enable HIPAA support.
+For other services that you use with the core services, you must check the plan page in IBM Cloud for each to determine if it is HIPAA ready and whether you need to reprovision the service after you enable HIPAA support.

 HIPAA support from IBM requires that you agree to the terms of the Business Associate Addendum (BAA) agreement with IBM for your IBM Cloud account.
 The BAA outlines IBM responsibilities, but also your responsibilities to maintain HIPAA compliance.
 After you enable HIPAA support in your IBM Cloud account, you cannot disable it.
 See IBM Cloud Docs: Enabling the HIPAA Supported setting.

 To enable HIPAA support for your IBM Cloud account: